Neurophysiology or Electrodiagnostic Testing

 2. Electromyography (EMG)

-Objectives of Performing Neurophysiology
+Objectives of Neurophysiology

-• To localise a nerve lesion
+• To localise the site of a nerve lesion

 Nerve Conduction Studies (NCS)

-The tests provide information on how fast and how well a particular nerve transmit impulses.
-It measures both the sensory and motor nerves.
-During the test, surface electrodes are attached to your skin.
-They are either stick-on or Velcro-on pads.
-The pulse-emitting electrode is placed directly over the nerve to be tested and brief electrical pulses are generated.
-It feels like brief buzzing sensation that is not too uncomfortable.
-The recording electrode would then pick up the impulses should the nerve conduct.
-By knowing the distance between the stimulator and recording electrodes and the time taken for the impulse to travel, conduction velocity can be calculated (this is generated by the machine).
-The machine would also measure the amplitude (size) of the transmission wave.
-NCS is very safe and is well tolerated.
+During the test, surface electrodes are attached to the skin, using either stick-on or Velcro pads.
+A pulse-emitting electrode is placed over the nerve to be tested, sending brief electrical pulses that feel like a buzzing sensation, which is typically not too uncomfortable.
+A recording electrode picks up the impulses conducted by the nerve.
+By measuring the time it takes for the impulse to travel between the electrodes and the distance between them, the conduction velocity can be calculated.
+The machine also measures the amplitude (size) of the transmission wave.

 Electromyography (EMG)